Favourite Eagle ?

 The eagles would perch on the edge of the rocks before diving off and swooping below us only to bank and soar above us – it was mesmerizing!

-My favourite of the morning as you can see the characteristic white “v” on it’s back.
+Some of my favourite images – you can see the characteristic white “v” on it’s back.

 Verreaux’s (Black) Eagle Facts: